Select your location for up-to-date news and information in your local area My Area

 It can be difficult to diagnose trichomoniasis because there may not be any symptoms.
 When there are symptoms, they can be similar to those of other sexually transmitted infections (STIs).

-Women are more likely to have symptoms than men.
-They may have soreness and itching around the vagina and a change in vaginal discharge, while men may experience pain after passing urine and ejaculation.
+Females are more likely to have symptoms than males.
+They may have soreness and itching around the vagina and a change in vaginal discharge, while males may experience pain after passing urine and ejaculation.

 triangle